HK-Shi/Bidirectional-SemiSupervised-Dual-branch-CNN/README.md

 # Bidirectional-SemiSupervised-Dual-branch-CNN
-This is an implementation for [Bidirectional Semi-supervised Dual-branch CNN for Robust 3D Reconstruction of Stereo Endoscopic Images via Adaptive Cross and Parallel Supervisions](https://arxiv.org/abs/2210.08291), which is a substantial extension of our conference work [https://dl.acm.org/doi/10.1145/3474085.3475527] .
+This is an implementation for [Bidirectional Semi-supervised Dual-branch CNN for Robust 3D Reconstruction of Stereo Endoscopic Images via Adaptive Cross and Parallel Supervisions](https://arxiv.org/abs/2210.08291), which is a substantial extension of our conference work [Semi-supervised Learning via Improved Teacher-Student Network for Robust 3D Reconstruction of Stereo Endoscopic Image](https://dl.acm.org/doi/10.1145/3474085.3475527).

 ## Install
 The packages and their corresponding version we used in this repository are listed in below.